tropicsquare/libtropic-stm32/NUCLEO_L432KC/README.md

 > Some examples causes irreversible changes to chip.
 For more detail read [`README.md`](https://github.com/tropicsquare/libtropic/tree/master/examples/).

 For each built example, a binary was created in the build directory.
-For example, upon running the `lt_ex_hello_world` example as:
+For example, flash and execute the `lt_ex_hello_world` example as:
 ```bash
 ./flash.sh build/lt_ex_hello_world.elf
 ```